 3. Insert Set Screw into the screw housing (tulip) and provisionally tighten to secure the Rod.

 4. After provisionally tightening the Set Screw, the reducer can be removed.
-Disengage the reducer by lifting up the ratchet lever and separating handles.
+Disengage the reducer by lifting up the ratchet lever and separating handles, then Pistol Rod Reducer is free to lift up.